Researcher Hopes to Improve Tumor Treating Fields for Mesothelioma

 Combining TTFields with Keytruda

 There is currently one Tumor Treating Fields study in progress involving pembrolizumab, known by the brand name Keytruda, to treat certain types of lung cancer.
-The combination will also be studied with mesothelioma

 Clinical and preclinical research over the past two decades has allowed Novocure to execute its therapeutic strategy.
 The first FDA approval for the treatment involved glioblastoma, a type of brain cancer, in 2011.